Goran-n/modern-saas-stack/apps/web/README.md

-# Kibly Web - Nuxt UI Pro
+# Figgy Web - Nuxt UI Pro

-This is the Nuxt 3 frontend for Kibly, built with Nuxt UI Pro components.
+This is the Nuxt 3 frontend for Figgy, built with Nuxt UI Pro components.

 ## Features